EFox16/ldProject_Code/README.txt

 	Instructions can be found in the msdoc.pdf
 Download and install samtools from this link:
 	http://www.htslib.org/download/
-Download the ngsLD zip file attached to the email.
-Extract it into the packages folder, cd into the new ngsLD folder, and run the command "make"
+Download the zip file attached to the email.
+Extract it into the packages folder, cd into the new folder, and run the command "make"

-Your packages folder should now contain files called "angsd", "htslib", "msdir", "samtools-1.3.1", and "ngsLD"
-Paths to these packages (specifically those in run_Simulation.sh) have been set up as relative paths from the Code folder to the location of the desired function in the packages folder.
+Your packages folder should now contain files called "angsd", "htslib", "msdir", "samtools-1.3.1", and a folder corresponding to the package in the email Paths to these packages (specifically those in run_Simulation.sh) have been set up as relative paths from the Code folder to the location of the desired function in the packages folder.